ilarijn/worldmapgenerator/documentation/Testing.md

 You can run the performance tests *i* times on an array of size [*n*][*n*] with `./gradlew test -Dtestiter=i -Dtestsize=n`

-Include `-Dnsquare=1` if you want to also include an O(n^2) version of Dijkstra's algorithm in the tests.
+Add `-Dnsquare=1` if you want to also include an O(n^2) version of Dijkstra's algorithm in the tests.

 ### Algorithms